wyn/collab/src/python/collab/README.txt

 For this section you will need a running XMPP server configured correctly.

 Collab services are run as external XMPP components implemented as Twisted plugins.
-From within the <COLLAB> directory you should be able to view the plugins using the twistd plugin harness,
+From within the <COLLAB> directory you should be able to view the Collab plugins using the twistd (note lack of 'e') command line harness,

 $ cd <COLLAB>
 $ twistd --help